Zywave/booster/src/_areas/design-system/components/text-inputs.md

 #### Validation

-A success text Input is outlined in green.
-Success message may appear nearby.
+A success Text Input is outlined in green.
+A success message may appear below or next to the input.

 ![](/images/textinput_success.svg)